spack/spack/lib/spack/docs/packaging_guide.rst

 .. _accessing-files:

 """""""""""""""""""""""""""""""""""""""""
-Accessing package- and test-related files
+Finding package- and test-related files
 """""""""""""""""""""""""""""""""""""""""

 You may need to access files from one or more locations when writing